HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 ## Hardware

-Master modules are powered by an AssetTracker gateway.
+Master Modules are powered by an AssetTracker gateway.
 Gateways, _depending on the model_, are powered by a POE power source or an AC power source.
 Gateways are configured to communicate with a dedicated Data Collector which in turn communicates with Hyperview.

 Master Modules are 6 RUs long and can be expanded using extension modules.
 Each module has a unique _serial number/ID_ and _address_.
 Extension modules come in a 5U and 6U modular design that can be connected together based on the rack size.
 Use a combination of the 5U and 6U modules to fit exactly, or close as possible to the rack height.

-The serial number is associated with a and the address is used when daisy chaining multiple modules to the same Gateway, Each daisy chain must have _unique_ master module addresses.
+The serial number is associated with a and the address is used when daisy chaining multiple modules to the same Gateway, Each daisy chain must have _unique_ Master Module addresses.
 Please note that not all gateway models allow for daisy chaining.

 ```{image} /asset-tracker/media/assettracker_diagram1.png
 :alt: AssetTracker deployment diagram 1